datenzauberer/tauri-csv-explorer/README.md

 This application follows a **clear separation of concerns** pattern.

   * The **backend**, written in **Rust**, handles all the business logic, including file I/O and CSV data processing.
 This logic is contained in a separate, reusable library (`src-csv`).
-We use **polars** for high-performance data processing, demonstrating its powerful integration capabilities with other languages.
+We use [Polars](https://pola.rs/) to read CSV files.
+While it may be oversized for this simple use case, it showcases the potential of Rust for Data Science applications.
   * The **frontend**, built with **SvelteKit** and **TypeScript**, provides the user interface.
 Svelte's speed and simplicity, combined with TypeScript's strong typing, create a fast and reliable user experience.
 The frontend communicates with the Rust backend via Tauri's `invoke` API.

 ## Features